seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/api.txt

 initializeHKWirelessController()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Initializes and starts HKWirelessHD controller.
+This API requires a boolean parameter that specifies if all the speakers in the network will be added right after initialzation.
+If it is **true**, then all speakers will be added to session, so you can play music without adding speakers.
+If it is **false**, none of speakers will be added to playback session, so you need to add speakers separately to session to play music.

-This API requires a license key as string.
+This API also requires a license key as string.
 If the input license key fails in key validation, then the API returns -1.
 If it is successful, return 0.

 The license key will be delivered to you once you sign on to developer.harman.com.
 Until it is delivered, you may use the license key included in the sample apps.